 Experienced panel conveners and panel members who wish to update their training are also encouraged to use these materials.

-This self-paced training consists of a series of modules designed for new panel members.
+This self-paced training consists of a series of modules designed for new panel members and hiring managers.

 Resources (staff only) are available to assist panel conveners in navigating IWorkForNSW.